C

 isolated Czechoslovakian wolfdog

 The Czechoslovakian Wolfdog should do very well on a diet consisting purely of raw food, but grain-free kibble with raw supplements is an acceptable alternative.
-It will probably need at least three cups of food per day; the exact amount will, of course, depends on the size and activity level of your dog.
+It will probably need at least three cups of food per day; the exact amount will, of course, depend on the size and activity level of your dog.

 Maintenance and Grooming

 The Czechoslovakian Wolfdog will shed twice a year during the spring and fall seasons.
 It will need to be brushed almost daily during this time and less often during the rest of the year.
-Because of the coat’s clean, weatherproof quality, it will rarely if ever need a bath.
+Because of the coat’s clean, weatherproof quality, it will rarely, if ever, need a bath.

 However, the fast-growing nails will need to be trimmed regularly with a clipper or grinder to prevent them from cracking or splitting.
 The ears will need to be checked and cleaned regularly for infections and obstructions.
 The teeth will need to be brushed quite often as well, preferably with a plan established by your vet.